infracloudio/csvserver/README.md

 # The csvserver assignment

+The developer team of the csvserver was working hard to get it ready for production.
+The team decided to go for a trip before the launch, and has been missing since then.
+You have been given the responsibility to figure out how to get the csvserver running correctly with the help of the following document<sup>[1](#user-content-ftn1)</sup>.
+You might need to understand why things are failing and try to fix them, and make it ready for a launch.

 ## Prerequisites
+You don't need to know Docker or Prometheus beforehand to solve this assignment, take a look at the following docs and understand the basics about these tools.
   - Read Docker orientation and setup: https://docs.docker.com/get-started/
   - Read Docker build and run your image: https://docs.docker.com/get-started/part2/
   - Read Get started with Docker Compose: https://docs.docker.com/compose/gettingstarted/